 First found in Austria, in the cities of Berne and Neuchatel, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in regional political struggles for power.
 They branched into many houses in Austria, and their contributions were sought by many leaders in their search for power.

 This web page shows only a small excerpt of our Steen research.
 Another 265 words(19 lines of text) covering the years 1796, 1809, 1810, 1820, 1838, and 1863 are included under the topic Early Steen History in all our PDF Extended History products.

 Another 43 words(3 lines of text) are included under the topic Early Steen Notables in all our PDF Extended History products.

 Austria was made a republic after the First World War.
 The Austro-Hungarian Empire was broken up by the Treaty of Versailles and many of its people found themselves in the new nation of Czechoslovakia.
 Many other Austrians and expatriate Austrians made their way to North America in the 20th century.
 Most landed in Philadelphia, later continuing on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Some Austrian settlers also went to western Canada and Ontario.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Steen or a variant listed above:

-Steen Settlers in the United States in the 17th Century
+Steen Settlers in United States in the 17th Century

-Steen Settlers in the United States in the 18th Century
+Steen Settlers in United States in the 18th Century

-Steen Settlers in the United States in the 19th Century
+Steen Settlers in United States in the 19th Century